 (3) Provision of remuneration at a level by no means inferior to competing companies (upon achieving goals)

 (4) Ensuring objectivity and transparency in methods of evaluation and remuneration decision

-For Directors (excluding those who are not concurrently serving as executive officers), performance-linked bonus as described hereunder has been introduced as a strong motivation towards the achievement of goals based on the remuneration principles.
+;For Executive Officers including President and CEO (Representative Executive Officer), performance-linked bonus as described hereunder has been introduced as a strong motivation towards the achievement of goals based on the Director Remuneration Principles.

-Base amount of bonus = Basic remuneration x 6 (months)
+Base amount of bonus = Basic remuneration x 5 (months)